EnDelta/theVoiceLines-Insurgency3/VL-Translations/eng-English/03-Mercenary/03.10-Gameplay/07-restricted-area.md

-1. The `fuck`?!
+1. What the `fuck`?!
 Are you running away?!
 2. Get back here, idiot!
 3. You should be over here!
 Get back!
 4. Wrong way, Brother!
 Get back to us!